dilshan-49/Robogames-Final/Readme.md

    pip install -r requirements.txt
    ```

-3. Place the pre-trained YOLOv8 model in the `model/` directory.
+3. Place the trained YOLOv8 model in the `model/` directory.

 ## Usage